Illinois Estates & Probate

 Chicago Probate attorneys at Hays Firm can provide the following legal services

-Our attorneys will review the wills and trusts a deceased person created prior to their death.
+Our attorneys review wills and trusts created by the deceased person prior to their death.
+This also includes creating new estate plans, amending existing ones, legal advice, guidance, consultations, and periodic reviews.

 DETERMINE WHETHER PROBATE IS NECESSARY